Waleeta/billing-page-api/README.md

 I timeboxed this to stick to 4 hours or less - I went over a little bit but then stopped where I was to send you what I had so far.
 Here is what I would do:

     - BillingAddresses Component: it is fetching the data we need to display.
 The component itself needs to be completed.
 React Router to link to the separate view.
+    - More states to the dropdown - I added just a few for the MVP
+    - More specific validations for zip and phone number
     - Tests!
 Formik allows for all of the form validations we need for the purposes of this app
     - Styled components instead of .css files
     - Prettier form!